HTC Vive Review

 The Vive is about average when it comes to ventilation, where you may start to feel a little sweaty after prolonged play or on a very warm or humid day, but it is definitely not the norm.

 Our User Friendliness metric ranked next in terms of importance, comprising 10% of the overall score for the Vive.
 We based the score for this metric on how much work it was to set up the VR headset each time you wanted to use it, how much work it is to connect headphones to the headset, and if it is easy to inadvertently press buttons while using the headset.
 The HTC again delivered a solid performance, meriting an 8 out of 10, but it wasn't quite good enough to retain the top spot.
-The chart below shows how the rest of the headsets did and how the HTC stacked up.

 It is relatively easy to plug headphones into the Vive, as they attach right to the back of headset, a very accessible spot.
 However, we did find that it was quite easy to accidentally pull the earbuds out when moving, costing the HTC some points.